sakhiya07/calendar-event-creation/readme.md

 4. Events should be named as "Event 1," "Event 2," etc., in the order they are added.
 5. On user hover during a drag operation, the user should receive visual feedback showing where the event will be placed across the selected dates, allowing for a clearer event creation experience.

+Initially, the calendar has no events.
+Mock data has been provided in `src/constants/data` to give an idea of the structure and contract of the Day component.

 ## Submission Instructions